trivedish/feathers-auth0-RS256-boilerplate/docs/index.md

 # Feathers - Auth0 - RS256 Boilerplate

-This project is to ceate a boilerplate application using feathersjs framework and Auth0.
+This project is to create a boilerplate application using feathersjs framework and Auth0.
 We will use RS256 algorithm for Auth0 to authenticate user and validate id tokens.